Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Attributing real-life polarization to human groups

 \subsection{Which factors contribute to polarization?}

-\paragraph{Polarization is consistently attributed to annotator race/ethnicity across all datasets, and especially so on hate-speech detection tasks} Across all four datasets, we observe a consistent pattern in which annotation polarization can be attributed to differences in annotator ethnicity---in the hate speech detection datasets (DICES-350, DICES-990, Sap) this is the strongest contributor to polarization.
-In each case, statistically significant effects emerge for at least one of the major ethnic groups represented in the data (\acp{aa}: $-0.0428$/Asians: $0.0659$ for DICES-350, \acp{aa}: $-0.2967$ / Whites: $0.1400$ for Sap, Whites: $-0.0377$ for Kumar, and all ethnicities for DICES-990).
-This verifies relevant literature~\cite{goyal2022your} suggesting that ethnic background constitutes a systematic source of annotator disagreement rather than isolated noise, and is more prevalent on tasks explicitly investigating racism.
+\paragraph{Ethnicity} Across all datasets apart from Sap, we observe a consistent pattern in which annotation polarization is linked to annotator ethnicity, and particularly by \ac{aa} annotators.
+In fact, \emph{ethnicity is the strongest contributor to polarization} in the DICES datastes (\acp{aa}: $-0.0428$/Asians: $0.0659$ for DICES-350, all ethnicities for DICES-990) and the second strongest for Kumar (\acp{aa}: $0.2072$).
+These results align with prior work suggesting that ethnic background is a systematic source of annotator disagreement in these tasks~\cite{goyal2022your}.